 4. We retain the data only as long as necessary for the purposes described in this Policy.
 When we no longer need to use the data for such purposes (or for us to comply with our legal or regulatory obligations), then we will either remove it from our systems or delete all personally identifying elements so that the data cannot be traced back to you or any other identifiable person.

-5. EU data subjects have the following legal rights in relation to their data:
+5. EU data subjects have various legal rights in relation to their data including:

 • To ask for access to it;